 Regional Public Transport Plan

-Submission are invited on the Regional Public Transport Plan which establishes how Council intends to achieve an affordable, integrated, safe and sustainable land transport system.
+Submission were invited on the Regional Public Transport Plan which establishes how Council intends to achieve an affordable, integrated, safe and sustainable land transport system.
 Submissions closed on December 5, 2014.
 Related documents: Statement of Proposal, Regional Public Transport Plan 2012-2015.

 Uncalled capital: consultation reopened

-Invercargill City Councillors have approved reopening the consultation process and the issuing of a Clarification Document.
-This Clarification Document outlines changes to the original proposal document; the practicable options under consideration; the implications of each option; and clarification of issues that had caused some public confusion.
+Councillors approved reopening the consultation process and the issuing of a Clarification Document.
+The Clarification Document outlined changes to the original proposal document; the practicable options under consideration; the implications of each option; and clarification of issues that had caused some public confusion.
 Public submissions on the uncalled capital proposal closed on Friday, November 14, 2014.
 Related documents: Clarification, Holdco Group Debt Facility Forecast by Quarter for Council